-Allegheny RiverStone Center for the Arts is proud to welcome back to the McKissick Mighty Wurlitzer the soaring melodies and refreshing arrangements of one of America’s most sought after concert organists and recording artists – Walt Strony on Sunday, May 21, 2017 at 2:00 PM in Lincoln Hall.
+Allegheny RiverStone Center for the Arts is proud to welcome back to the McKissick Mighty Wurlitzer the keyboard artistry of one of America’s most sought after concert organists and recording artists – WALT STRONY – with his soaring melodies and refreshing arrangements on Sunday, May 21, 2017 at 2:00 PM in Lincoln Hall – to celebrate the 90th Birthday of Paul McKissick, rebuilder of the McKissick Mighty Wurtlizer in Lincoln Hall.

-Immediately following the concert, ARCA Members at the Bronze level and above are invited to celebrate the 90th Birthday of Paul McKissick, at a post concert reception at RiverStone Mansion.
+Immediately following the concert, ARCA Members donating at the Bronze level ($100) and above are invited to celebrate the 90th Birthday of Paul McKissick, at a post concert reception at RiverStone Mansion.
+If you wish to become a member and join the festivities, you may click on Members.

 Walter Strony is one of America’s premier concert organists.
 He made his public debut in 1974 at the age of 18 and has since established himself as one of few organists equally at home playing both theatre and classical organ.